 Abelardo Lafuente was born in Madrid in 1871.
 Following his father who became the municipal architect of Manilla, he moved to the Philippines with wife and kids.
 Abelardo also became an architect in Manilla but most of his work was done in Shanghai after moving in 1913.
 He quickly made a partnership with G.O.
 Wooten, introducing “Mozarabic” or Moorish-Andalusian style to Shanghai.
-Only few of those buildings still exist, including the former Star Garage on Nanjing Xi Lu (picture below) and the former Jewish Club next door.
+Only few of those buildings still exist, including the former Star Garage on Nanjing Xi Lu (picture further down) and the former Jewish Club next door.
 The master piece of the style is surely the Andalusian villa on Du Lun Lu, that is still standing.

-When Lafuente went to the USA in 1927, one of his draftman Russian architect A.J.
-Yaron was made partner and kept the office running.
+When Lafuente went to the USA in 1927, one of his draftman, Russian architect Alexander Yaron, was made partner and kept the office running.
 Although Lafuente designed buildings in the USA, the 1929 crisis stopped his effort there.
 Without much money, he tried to return to Shanghai, first stopping in Mexico and finally reaching Shanghai in 1931.
 He died only a few months later of pulmonary disease probably caught in Mexico.

 Abelardo Lafuente’s style was unique in Shanghai.
-An exhibition about him and his work in Shanghai will be opened at South Bund 22 from 3rd December.
-It is organised by Alvaro Leonardo and the Spanish Cultural Center in Shanghai.
+An exhibition about him and his work in Shanghai was organised at South Bund 22 in December 2011.
+It was organised by Alvaro Leonardo and the Spanish Cultural Center in Shanghai.
 Details are provided in the invitation on the left hand side.

 More recent information about Abelardo Lafuente can be found on the page of the Abelardo Lafuente research project page.

 Abelardo Lafuente’s supporters work helped increase his fame back in Spain, as shown by a large article in major newspaper El Pais.
 Here is a map with all the major work from Lafuente in Shanghai.